-Time for the 92nd Thanksgiving Day Parade and all the insane fun of watching it live from the streets of Manhattan.
+Time for the Annual Thanksgiving Day Parade and all the insane fun of watching it live from the streets of Manhattan.
+The parade celebrates its 95th anniversary this year, taking over the streets of Manhattan on Thursday, November 25, 2021.
+Especially celebratory this year as we continue to get back to normal.
 Here are some tips on the best vantage points along the route as it marches around Central Park – and a link to Macy’s official Parade Route Page.

 Central Park West — if you’re an early bird